ghosert/VimProject/note-taking/ai-features.md

 Best practice:

 1. Use claude code for vibe coding, no neovim, paid
-2. Use gemini for everyting else but slow with free plan
+2. Use gemini for everyting else but slow with paid Gemini AI Pro plan
 3. Use opencode.nvim(claude, gemini), claudecode.nvim for pair programming in neovim
 4. Use avante.nvim when offline for ollama qwen3-coder:30b, since avante does not support claude max plan rightnow, claude api key costs)
 5. Use opencode when offline for ollama gpt-oss:latest